American philosophy: Return of political philosophy

 In 1971 John Rawls published A Theory of Justice, which puts forth his view of justice as fairness, a version of social contract theory.
 Rawls employs a conceptual mechanism called the veil of ignorance to outline his idea of the original position.
 In Rawls' philosophy, the original position is the correlate to the Hobbesian state of nature.
 While in the original position, persons are said to be behind the veil of ignorance, which makes these persons unaware of their individual characteristics and their place in society, such as their race, religion, wealth, etc. The principles of justice are chosen by rational persons while in this original position.
 The two principles of justice are the equal liberty principle and the principle that governs the distribution of social and economic inequalities.
 From this, Rawls argues for a system of distributive justice in accordance with the Difference Principle, which says that all social and economic inequalities must be to the greatest benefit of the least advantaged.

 Viewing Rawls as promoting excessive government control and rights violations, libertarian Robert Nozick published Anarchy, State, and Utopia in 1974.
 The book advocates for a minimal state and defends the liberty of the individual.
 He argues that the role of government should be limited to "police protection, national defense, and the administration of courts of law, with all other tasks commonly performed by modern governments – education, social insurance, welfare, and so forth – taken over by religious bodies, charities, and other private institutions operating in a free market."

 Nozick asserts his view of the entitlement theory of justice, which says that if everyone in society has acquired his or her holdings in accordance with the principles of acquisition, transfer, and rectification, then any pattern of allocation, no matter how unequal the distribution may be, is just.
 The entitlement theory of justice holds that the "justice of a distribution is indeed determined by certain historical circumstances (contrary to end-state theories), but it has nothing to do with fitting any pattern guaranteeing that those who worked the hardest or are most deserving have the most shares."

-Alasdair MacIntyre, born and educated in the United Kingdom, has spent around forty years living and working in the United States.
-He is responsible for the resurgence of interest in virtue ethics, a moral theory first propounded by the ancient Greek philosopher Aristotle.
-A prominent Thomist political philosopher, he holds that "modern philosophy and modern life are characterized by the absence of any coherent moral code, and that the vast majority of individuals living in this world lack a meaningful sense of purpose in their lives and also lack any genuine community".
-He recommends a return to genuine political communities where individuals can properly acquire their virtues.
+Alasdair MacIntyre, born and educated in the United Kingdom, spent around forty years living and working in the United States.
+He was responsible for the resurgence of interest in virtue ethics, a moral theory first propounded by the ancient Greek philosopher Aristotle.
+A prominent Thomist political philosopher, he held that "modern philosophy and modern life are characterized by the absence of any coherent moral code, and that the vast majority of individuals living in this world lack a meaningful sense of purpose in their lives and also lack any genuine community".
+He recommended returning to genuine political communities where individuals can properly acquire their virtues.

 Outside academic philosophy, political and social concerns took center stage with the Civil Rights Movement and the writings of Martin Luther King Jr. King was an American Christian minister and activist known for advancing civil rights through nonviolence and civil disobedience.